mwalbers1/Google-Data-Analytics-capstone/README.md

 ### 5 - <a href="SHARE.md" target="_blank">Share</a>

-Communicate findings and a data story through data visualizations
+Communicate findings and a data story through data visualizations.
+The data visualizations were created using R.

 ### 6 - <a href="ACT.md" target="_blank">Act</a>